Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/mitigation.en.md

 There are a number of details when it comes to mitigating this phase:

-- How the party handles *Solar Ray* will largely depend on whether a WAR is in the party.
+- How the party handles *Solar Ray* will depend on whether a WAR is in the party.
   - If you have a WAR, then both tanks will be able to use all their personal cooldowns to mitigate *Solar Ray* without additional help.
   - If you do *not* have a WAR, then the tanks will need to alternate who uses